Composer and singer, born on 25th January 1978 in Wrocław.

 - Unisono II for voice, accordion and computer (2003)

 - Short Stories for voice and prepared piano (2004)

-- Concerto grosso for baroque violin, stagg flute, harpsichord and a choir of soloists (2004)
+- Concerto grosso for baroque violin, recorder, harpsichord and two choirs (2004)

 - String quarter No. 1 for four cellos and computer (2006)